SMS Prinz Eugen (1862): Design

+Having already secured funding for the two Drache-class ironclads, the head of the Austrian Navy, Archduke Ferdinand Max, argued in 1862 for an expanded fleet of ironclad warships as part of the Austro-Italian ironclad arms race.
+He requested a total force of nine ironclads, which would counter the known construction program of the Italian Regia Marina—then at four ironclads already ordered, with more funding authorized for future vessels.
+For 1862, he proposed building three ironclads, along with converting a pair of sail frigates to steam frigates.
+The Austrian Reichsrat (Imperial Council) refused to grant funding for the program, but Kaiser Franz Joseph intervened and authorized the navy to place orders for the new ships, which became the Kaiser Max class.

 Prinz Eugen was 70.78 m long between perpendiculars; she had a beam of 10 m and an average draft of 6.32 m.
 She displaced 3588 LT.
 She had a crew of 386.
 Her propulsion system consisted of one single-expansion steam engine that drove a single screw propeller.
 The number and type of her coal-fired boilers have not survived.
 Her engine produced a top speed of 11 kn from 1900 ihp.
 She could steam for about 1200 nmi at a speed of 10 kn.

 Prinz Eugen was a broadside ironclad, and she was armed with a main battery of sixteen 48-pounder muzzle-loading guns and fifteen 24-pounder 15 cm rifled muzzle-loading guns.
 She also carried a single 12-pounder gun and a six-pounder.
 The ship's hull was sheathed with wrought iron armor that was 110 mm thick.

 Service history

 The keel for Prinz Eugen was laid down at the Stabilimento Tecnico Triestino shipyard in October 1861.
 She was launched on 14 June 1862, and after fitting-out work was completed in March 1863, she was commissioned into the Austrian fleet.
 Owing to her open bow, she took on water excessively and as a result, tended to handle poorly.
 During the Second Schleswig War in 1864, Prinz Eugen and the two Drache-class ironclads remained in the Adriatic to protect Austria's coastline while a squadron was sent to the North Sea to attack Denmark.
 In June 1866, Italy declared war on Austria, as part of the Third Italian War of Independence, which was fought concurrently with the Austro-Prussian War.
-Rear Admiral Wilhelm von Tegetthoff brought the Austrian fleet to Ancona on 27 June, in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, refused to engage Tegetthoff.
+Rear Admiral Wilhelm von Tegetthoff brought the Austrian fleet to Ancona on 27 June, in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, did not sortie to engage Tegetthoff.
+The Italian failure to give battle is frequently cited as an example of Persano's cowardice, but in fact, the Italian fleet was taking on coal and other supplies after the voyage from Taranto, and was not able to go to sea.
+Tegetthoff made another sortie on 6 July, but again could not bring the Italian fleet to battle.